pavlyhalim/Meow/README.md

 ## Reflection:

-Our final outcome quiet resembled to what we had initially planned.
+Our final outcome quite resembled to what we had initially planned.
 Putting the sound on sequentially on the cats was the hardest part to do, but that was the most important part for the user interactive interface.
 All the sounds that we used were originally recorded by us using the equipment center's instruments.
 Overall, the flow of the story is the hero of our project I guess :)